14 High-Performance Java Persistence Tips

 Fetching too much data is probably the number one cause for data access layer performance issues.
 One issue is that entity queries are used exclusively, even for read-only projections.

 Relational database systems use many in-memory buffer structures to avoid disk access.
 Database caching is very often overlooked.
 We can lower response time significantly by properly tuning the database engine so that the working set resides in memory and is not fetched from disk all the time.

-The second-level cache is very useful for reducing read-write transaction response time, especially in Master-Slave replication architectures.
+The second-level cache is very useful for reducing read-write transaction response time, especially in Single-Primary Replication architectures.
 Depending on application requirements, Hibernate allows you to choose between READ_ONLY, NONSTRICT_READ_WRITE, READ_WRITE, and TRANSACTIONAL.